Jockeys are on average no taller than 5.3 feet, though usually several inches shorter. It’s a career I could go for if it weren’t for my

 The Jockey Club Rio de Janeiro was founded in 1932, less than a hundred years ago.
 It is perched in arguably the best spot in town.
 A glorious view of Christ, paces from the regal botanical gardens and on the shores of the Rodrigo de Freitas Lagoon.
-What’s more, is that it boast options for those not only interested in horses.
+What’s more is it boast options for those not only interested in horses.

 Everyone loves choice, we feel powerful.